Aloe Vera and Handy Herbs

 1 tablespoon fennel seeds

 Just boil the fennel seeds in water, cover and let sit for 15 minutes.
 Enjoy this calming tea.
-Fennel is a wonderful herb for digestion and can help your body increase its ability to digest a big meal or a meal with lots of fat.
+Fennel makes a wonderful herb tea for digestion and can help your body increase its ability to digest a big meal or a meal with lots of fat.

 (Carminative means it takes care of bowel gas/flatulence.
 Fennel is the basis for licorice, if you like that flavour you will love this tea).